One of the world’s biggest ships is stuck sideways in the Suez Canal. No one can pass.

-Hundreds of boats piled up into a massive traffic jam on the crucial shipping lane as tugboats and diggers tried to free the vessel.
+Dozens of boats piled up into a marine traffic jam on the crucial shipping lane as tugboats and diggers tried to free the vessel.

 “Ship in front of us ran aground while going through the canal and is now stuck sideways,” Julianne Cora, an engineer on the Maersk Denver, wrote on an Instagram post showing her ship stuck behind the Ever Given.
 “Looks like we might be here for a little bit.”